Elaine Keller-Duemig, CNM

 Jo lives in Brooklyn with her husband and daughter, Uma, who was born in 2012.

-Melissa has been with CPM since 2012.
-She is always available to help with scheduling appointments and paperwork needs.
-Melissa is a trained phlebotomist and is also a labor and postpartum doula.
-She feels very passionate about women's health, pregnancy and childbirth.
-Melissa will soon be finishing her undergraduate degree in psychology at Hunter College and hopes to continue on to nursing school after graduation.
+Melissa has been working with Central Park Midwifery since 2013.
+At CPM she is always available to help with scheduling appointments and administrative needs.
+Melissa is a trained phlebotomist and is also a labor doula.

 Georgia Rose, CNM